 Mini problem . .our buyers are a couple, and one of the people in the couple LOVED this property and was starting to lose patience with Larry.
 So . . she decided to give Larry a quick, incognito call to ask about the price expectations.
 This meant Larry had our client’s number and he went in hard.
 Our side’s fault, but still red flag number 6.

 More pressure on our client.
-Larry says he is going to take offers to his owner within a few hours and that the property will sell ‘this evening’.
-Let’s set aside the fact that Larry wanted our buyer to sign a ‘blank’ contract which didn’t have the inclusions listed.
-So the quick deadline meant no time to coordinate a contract review which Larry says isn’t anything to worry about.
+Larry tells our (now very stressed) client he is going to take offers to his owner within a few hours and that the property will sell ‘this evening’.
+Let’s set aside the fact that Larry wanted our client to sign a ‘blank’ contract which didn’t have the inclusions listed.
+So the quick deadline meant no time to coordinate a contract review which Larry tells our client isn’t anything to worry about.
 Geeez.
-Our buyer tells Larry she wants to do a building + pest inspection . .
+Our client tells Larry she wants to do a building + pest inspection . .
 Larry texts her back saying she can do this after she signs the contract and the 66W.
 TOTALLY misleading our client . . note to you – if you find a major issue during the building and pest inspection after you have signed a contract with a 66W you cannot withdraw from the purchase.
 You have no leverage.

 Thankfully, our buyer had been keeping us in the loop and she ended up telling Larry to just deal with us.
 This opened up a whole other avenue of argument from Larry . . “you’re better off dealing with me directly”, “deal with me directly and you’ll get a much better price”, “I will look after you better than those pesky buyers agents”, etc.